 Basic information and safety advice for customers collecting, handling and storing gas cylinders.

-A safety checklist for those who purchase beverage dispense gas and/or manage gas cylinders in the cellar.
+A safety checklist for those who purchase gas cylinders containing food quality gases for beverage dispense and/or manage those cylinders in the cellar.

 Handle gas cylinders safely.
 Information for customers handling gas cylinders.
 Revision 2: 2015